ohadravid/ohadravid.github.io/content/posts/2025-09-hello-bazel.md

 We add it as a dependency to the library, and we’re done!

 Bazel takes care of everything: it will download the Rust compiler, \
-build the extension against the correct Python, \
+build the extension against the _correct_ Python, \
 handle the imports, \
-and of course, it knows to redo that only when the Rust files change (and never when they don’t).
+and of course, it knows to redo all of that when the Rust files change (but not when they don’t).

 <img src="/2025-09-hello-bazel/hello_bazel_18.svg" class="slide" loading="lazy" style="aspect-ratio: 16 / 9;"/>